Power Clean Alternatives to Train Explosive Power

 Are there any good power clean alternatives that will still improve explosive power?

-Power cleans are effective at building power because of the emphasis it places on the triple extension of the hips, knees and ankles.
+Power cleans are effective at building power because of the emphasis they place on the triple extension of the hips, knees and ankles.
 Effective power clean alternatives mimic this triple extension, allowing the lifter to still develop explosiveness.

 So, yes, there are plenty of power clean alternatives out there.
 In fact, in this article, I’m going to show you 10 different exercises that can still develop explosive power if you’re not able to power clean, how to perform each exercise and common mistakes to avoid.